-Located in central Italy, Tuscany represents a rich aspect of Italian culture.
+Located in central Italy, beautiful Tuscany represents one of the most popular regions of the country.

-With rolling green landscapes, world-famous wines, and a vast Renaissance history, travelers should definitely tour through this beautiful and diverse region of Italy.
+With rolling green landscapes, world-famous wines, and a vast Renaissance history, travelers should definitely tour through this lush and diverse region of Italy.

 Our next stop was a vineyard in Monte San Savino, where locals Francesca and Giuliano gave us a tour of the stunning grounds.
 After learning about the land, the grapes, and the wine-making process, we sat down at Vini Di Toscana Winery for lunch.

 Lunch at the winery was as Italian as it gets.

 We drank generous samples of sparkling white wine, Chianti wine, and Fragolino dessert wine.
 After two servings of fresh pasta with simple, homemade tomato sauce, we snacked on bread with olive oil, pecorino cheese with truffle balsamic, juicy tomatoes, and crackers with olive tapenade.

 Francesca and Giuliano ensured that we all felt stuffed, happy, and enlightened about Tuscany’s original food and wine products when we left.

 The bus carried us up steep, winding roads to our last stop on the day tour, Cortona.
 This small hilltop village is located in the Arezzo province of Tuscany, and is full of narrow alleyways perfect for getting lost.

 After exploring the adorable cafes, antique shops, and art galleries adorned with flowerpots and artwork, we ventured outside the stone walls that line the town.
 The second we stepped beyond these barriers, which date back to ancient Roman times, we gazed at a stunning view of the surrounding countryside.

 Though it was only one day, I caught a glimpse of Tuscany’s charm in multiple ways.